solderq35/fg-time-calc/README.md

 ### My Improvements

-**NOTE: I greatly appreciate Smith's contributions as noted above, and the following should only be read as constructive criticsm / improvements**
+**NOTE: I greatly appreciate Smith's contributions as noted above, and the following should only be read as constructive criticism / improvements**

 Here are some of the improvements I have made to Smith's original Time Calculator (non-exaustive):